firefox-devtools/profiler/ROADMAP.md

  * UserTiming information
  * Network requests

 There are 3 places markers are currently surfaced.
-The header, the Markers tab, and the Timeline Markers view.
+The header, the Marker Table, and the Marker Chart.
 There is a lot of opportunity to improve this area to provide greater insights into what is going on.

 ## Support web developers